moshe-connectio/car-template-demo/WEBHOOK_DOCS.md

 ## Integration with Zoho CRM (Future)

-Once Zoho CRM integration is implemented, webhooks can be triggered automatically when:
+The `crmid` field enables seamless integration with Zoho CRM.
+Once Zoho integration is set up, webhooks can be triggered automatically when:
-- A new deal is won
+- A new deal is won (creates a new vehicle)
-- Vehicle information is updated
+- Vehicle information is updated in Zoho (updates the vehicle record)
 - Inventory status changes

+### How it works:

+1. **First webhook from Zoho** with a new `crmid` → Vehicle is created in Supabase
+2. **Second webhook from Zoho** with the same `crmid` → Vehicle is updated instead of duplicated
+3. **Demo page automatically revalidates** (ISR) → Latest changes appear on the website

 Example integration flow:
+1. Sales closes deal in Zoho CRM (e.g., `ZOHO-DEAL-67890`)
-1. Zoho CRM sends webhook to `/api/webhooks/vehicles`
+2. Zoho sends webhook to `/api/webhooks/vehicles` with action: "upsert" and crmid
-2. Vehicle data is created/updated in Supabase
+3. Vehicle is created in Supabase with the crmid
-3. Next.js ISR revalidates the demo page
+4. Next.js ISR revalidates the demo page
-4. Updated vehicles appear on the website automatically
+5. Updated vehicles appear on the website automatically
+6. If the deal is updated in Zoho, webhook is sent again with same crmid → vehicle updates instead of duplicates

 ---